MicrosoftDocs/dataexplorer-docs/kusto/api/connection-strings/storage-connection-strings.md

 ### Impersonation

-Azure Data Explorer impersonates the requestor's principal identity to access the resource.
+The query environment impersonates the requestor's principal identity to access the resource.
 To use impersonation, append `;impersonate` to the connection string.

 |Example|
 |--|